 To prevent a fire outbreak caused by arc faults, you may consider installing an arc fault circuit interrupter or circuit breaker.
 These devices can detect low-level arcing currents that pose a threat, and they will shut off the outlet entirely.
 That reduces the chances of an electrical fire caused by an arc fault.

-Risk of Explosions
+Risk of explosions

 Since the solar panel carries medium to high-level voltages of electricity, there is also the risk of an arc flash.
 During an arc flash, hot gases and radiant energy release into the air and can reach up to four times the temperature of the sun’s surface.